chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you do evil, the reward for evil will be great; if you do good, the reward for good will be great.

 The strong proliferation of individual good dharmas, some good dharmas have some unique laws, and we must understand and master them.

-(1) Strong proliferation in a special period In the age of the end of the Dharma, the merits of taking a certain precept and keeping it for one day are far better than the merits of keeping the whole precepts and keeping the precepts for a long time in the age of perfection.
+(1) Strong proliferation in a special period

+In the age of the end of the Dharma, the merits of taking a certain precept and keeping it for one day are far better than the merits of keeping the whole precepts and keeping the precepts for a long time in the age of perfection.

-(2) Strong proliferation in special regions 319
+(2) Strong proliferation in special regions

+319

 In the Saha world of the age of the end of the Dharma, the merits and virtues of practicing good deeds for a moment are far better than the merits and virtues of practicing good deeds in the pure land of Buddhas and Bodhisattvas for many kalpas.

 We are now in the Saha world of the end of the Dharma era.

-(3) The strong proliferation of special methods In the secret method, there are many convenient methods that can increase merit.
+(3) The strong proliferation of special methods

+In the secret method, there are many convenient methods that can increase merit.

 For example, in daily recitation, if you recite the mantra for increasing merit seven times every morning, the merit of that day can be increased by tens of thousands of times.

-Recite the rosary blessing mantra seven times, blow the rosary, and recite the rosary once is equivalent to reciting it a hundred times.
+Recite the rosary blessing mantra seven times, then blowing on the rosary, and reciting the rosary once is equivalent to reciting it a hundred times.

 Tantra also has special practice methods such as language blessing, and the merits increase even more.